-Geronima Cortese-Jimenez serves as a nurse navigator, guiding new patients with cancers of the genital or urinary organs through the health care system.
-She works with the entire urology team to ensure that each patient receives the best possible care in a timely manner.
+Geronima Cortese-Jimenez serves as a nurse navigator, guiding new patients with cancers through the health care system.
+She works with her team to ensure that each patient receives the best possible care in a timely manner.

 Cortese-Jimenez has jointly published research on complementary and integrative therapies used to manage the side effects of cancer and its treatments.